satishkumarnayak/money-transfer/README.md

 # Money Transfer API 1.0

-This demo is about a REST API for money transfer.
+This is basic REST API for money transfer between two existings bank accounts.
 This application runs with in-memory database and embedded jetty as a standalone program which doesn’t require a pre-installed container/server.

 # Requirements